-First, try to correct the perpetuating activity of wearing a back pack, slumping at a desk or pressing down.
+First, try to correct the perpetuating activity of wearing a backpack, slumping at a desk or pressing down.
 Often, that is not possible as it is a part of activities of daily living.
 A good shoulder stretching routine or shoulder strengthening routine is useful to build opposing muscles.

 The breathing exercise in this post is great for this, especially when the magazines are high enough to allow the shoulder blades to drop back on either side of the magazines.
-Doorway stretches are great for this but need to be done gently at first with the elbows slightly above the shoulder on the door frame.
+Doorway stretches need to be done gently at first with the elbows slightly above the shoulder on the door frame.
 As the pecs release and lengthen over several sessions, raise the elbows on the door frame.
-Two things will really speed this process; using the ice and stretch method or making this a regular habit by doing it several times a day for just a few seconds each time.
+Two things will speed this process; using the ice and stretch method or making this a regular habit by doing it several times a day for just a few seconds each time.
 I had notable changes over several weeks just from demoing this for a few clients a day.

 A chronically shortened pectoralis minor produces the distinctive protracted shoulder that does not lay down like the other shoulder when the client is on their back.
 It is easy to release with a little posterior static pressure on the greater tubercle while lifting displaced ribs off the upper thoracic vertebrae.
 Even in chronic cases, this is not so difficult to release in session.

 The greater problem is in resolving the weakness of the muscles that oppose the pectoralis minor, especially lower trapezius.
 The pectoralis minor will returned to its shortened position and require ongoing self-care without resolving displaced joints and treating opposing muscles that lead to a chronically imbalanced shoulder girdle.